The two companies are also assessing elagolix’s effect in women with uterine fibroids.

-Elagolix blocks hormone receptors that GnRH binds to.
-This means it inhibits the hormone’s effect on the production of ovarian hormones.
-Elagolix stops the abnormal growth of endometrial cells in women with endometriosis, decreasing inflammation and relieving pain.
+In this way, elagolix stops the abnormal growth of endometrial cells in women with endometriosis, decreasing inflammation and relieving pain.

-Elagolix studies in endometriosis
+Elagolix in clinical trials for endometriosis

-Elagolix studies in uterine fibroids
+Elagolix in clinical trials for uterine fibroids

-Other details about Elagolix
+Other details about elagolix

 Note: Endometriosis News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.